Laval Senior Academy: Track and Field

 Laval Senior Academy’s Track and Field program includes girls’ and boys’ teams that participate in running, jumping, and throwing events.
 The girls’ team competes regularly at provincial meets, while the boys’ program operates based on student interest.

 Fillactive

-The school participates in Fillactive (Fitspirit in English), a Québec-based charitable initiative that encourages girls aged 12–17 to stay active through school-organized fitness activities and events.
-The LSA Fillactive club provides opportunities for female students to maintain physical fitness and build confidence through diverse sports and recreational programs.
+The school participates in a Québec-based charitable initiative that encourages girls aged 12–17 to stay active through school-organized fitness activities and events.

 Weight Room and Fitness

 Laval Senior Academy provides a supervised weight room open to all students during designated lunch periods.
 The facility is managed by staff and supports student wellness through guided workouts and personalized fitness advice.

 Notable Events

 COVID-19 Protest (2022)

 In 2021, approximately 50–200 students participated in a protest at LSA regarding COVID-19 mask mandates and cafeteria restrictions.
 The protest was largely peaceful, though minor disciplinary actions were reported.

 Lockdown Incident (2023)

 The school was briefly placed under lockdown following reports of an armed individual near campus.
 Police later determined that the item involved was a water gun, and no injuries occurred.
 A 16-year-old student was detained and later released without charges.